worldwonderer/proxy-for-spiders/README.md

  [中文文档](https://github.com/worldwonderer/proxy_tower/blob/master/README_ZH.md)

 1. Free proxies usually have low success rate
-2. Payment proxies's expiration time is unstable and difficult to make full use of
+2. Payment proxies's have uncertain expiration time and are difficult to make full use of
 3. Avoid using invalid proxies constantly

+Note: proxy_tower itself does not seek proxies

 ## Features
 * Multiple forwarding